 Frankly, the 'failures and frustrations' part of being in business sucks.
 But, with a little patience, you can ride the tide and come out on top.
 If your customers don’t buy from your website immediately, maybe hang on a bit longer (or try some remarketing campaigns).
 If your clients are taking their time to get the agreed contract back to you, give them more time, but also let them know that you're there if they have questions.

 Communication is key to fostering and maintaining solid professional relationships.
 It’s important to be clear on what you offer, how you can enhance your target audiences’ lives and your channel of customer service.
-Ensure your communications aren’t limited to one area, do your best to improve your written, spoken and visual abilities as you build your networks into a booming business with a glowing reputation.
+Ensure your communications aren’t limited to one area, do your best to improve your written, spoken and visual abilities and always build your networks.